Shopify/mobile-buy-sdk-ios/CheckoutAnywhere/docs/Integration/Integration Guide-template.markdown

 	[provider enableApplePayWithMerchantId:MERCHANT_ID];

 ## Using the Mobile Buy SDK
-The easiest way to use the Mobile Buy SDK is to leverage the `CHKViewController`.
+The easiest way to use the Mobile Buy SDK is to leverage the `BUYViewController`.
 This view controller handles most of the checkout process for you, and makes it easy to support Apple Pay.

 We provide two sample apps that integrate this view controller:

 - The `Sample App Native` demonstrates a native checkout using Apple Pay
 - The `Sample App Web` displays a shop's responsive website and supports both Apple Pay and web checkout

 To implement a fully custom checkout experience in your app, use the **Mobile Buy SDK** to obtain product details, build a cart, and complete a checkout.
-The `CHKDataProvider` provides methods to perform these tasks.
+The `BUYDataProvider` provides methods to perform these tasks.

 ### Overview